nossbigg/eslint-plugin-clean-code-react/docs/rules/max-fn-component-hooks.md

 # max-fn-component-hooks

-Ensures that React Function Component does not use more than max React Hooks.
+React Function Component does not use more than max React Hooks.

 ## Rule Details